syncfusion-content/maui-docs/MAUI/TimePicker/events.md

 ### SelectionChangedCommand

-SfTimePicker includes a built-in event called `SelectionChanged` and invokes this event through the [SelectionChangedCommand]() whenever the selection index in the picker changes, with the `TimePickerSelectionChangedEventArgs` passed as a parameter.
+The SfTimePicker includes a built-in event called `SelectionChanged` that is triggered whenever the selection index in the time picker changes.
+This event can be invoked through the [SelectionChangedCommand](), which passes the `TimePickerSelectionChangedEventArgs` as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}